 Last time we became familiar with the handiwork of setting up MySQL locally, navigating databases via command line, and exposing your database to external access.
 While badass, it has come to my attention that most people don't bother doing things this way.
-Unless you're getting deep into some heavy architecture, most people opt to use cloud services such as AWS to set up databases which are intended to be interacted with by multiple services.
+Unless you're getting deep into some heavy architecture, most people opt to use cloud services such as AWS to set up databases that are intended to be interacted with by multiple services.

-Hosting on AWS
+Building on AWS

-The end goal here is simply to read/write to a database.
+The end goal here is to read/write to a database.
 That said, there's still a fair amount of complexity involved.
 We'll need to leverage the following AWS services:

-- RDS (Relational Database Service): A cloud hosted database
+- RDS (Relational Database Service): A cloud-hosted database

 - API Gateway: An interface for building APIs